rdlauer/articles/blues/swan-intro/swan.md

 ## The Swan Notecarriers

-We are also making it easier to use the Swan and Notecard with two new Notecarrier options:
+We are also making it easy to use the Swan and Notecard together with two new Notecarrier options:

 - The [Notecarrier-AF Swan Kit](shop.blues) includes a Notecarrier-AF with a pre-seated Swan and pre-soldered headers.
 - The [Swan + Notecarrier-A](shop.blues) includes the bare MCU without headers and a base Notecarrier board.

-These allow for seamless access of the Swan feature set, along with the traditional Notecard integration you've come to expect from our line of [Notecarriers](link).
+These allow for seamless access of the Swan feature set, along with the traditional Notecard integration you've come to expect from our line of [Notecarriers](https://shop.blues.io/collections/notecarrier).

 ## Available Today

-[Available now for $25](shopify) on the Blues Wireless store, we're excited to see what you build with the Swan!
+[Available now for $25](shop.blues), we're excited to see what you build with the Swan!